Krevace/ow-voice-mod/README.md

 # Outer Wilds Voice Acting Mod

 This mod will soon add voice acting to all Outer Wilds characters!
 Hearthians, Nomai, the Prisoner, and even you.
 THE MOD'S ALMOST FINISHED!
 Slate, Mica, and Tuff are all fully voiced as a taste of what's to come.
 However, the current voiceovers are not the final product.
 All voice acting has been gathered by the community.
-The Discord is where it all went down on: https://discord.gg/daHHqkKChm.
+The [Discord](https://discord.gg/daHHqkKChm) is where it all went down.

 # Credits